 A popular job recruitment database accidentally leaked 13 million records late last year.
-The data leaked contained user names, addresses, emails, phone numbers and employment histories.
+The data leaked contained user names, addresses, emails, phone numbers, and employment histories.
 In addition, user preferences were also exposed; previous jobs, salaries, desired industries, and more.
-If that wasn’t frightening enough the data was stored on AWS hosted ElasticSearch database without any password protection.
+If that wasn’t frightening enough, the data was stored on the AWS hosted ElasticSearch database without password protection.

 Unfortunately, misconfiguring a cloud database or storage container can have massive consequences.
 The lack of password protection effectively allows for anyone and everyone to view the data.
-Luckily for this job site the leak was found by a very diligent member of the non-profit GDI foundation.
+Luckily for this job site, a very diligent member of the non-profit GDI foundation found the leak.
 Data leaks due to misconfiguration have become increasingly common as more and more companies shift to the cloud.
-This is a case of a simple human error, forgetting to password protect the database, leading to devastating consequences.
+This is a case of a simple human error, forgetting to password-protect the database, leading to devastating consequences.

-Based on what happened, it can be assumed that a developer tweaked the configuration to fix a bug, and when the application began working, they simply moved on and forgot to password protect the ElasticSearch server.
-It is commonplace for attackers to hyper focus in on organizations issuing new rollouts.
+Based on what happened, it can be assumed that a developer tweaked the configuration to fix a bug, and when the application began working, they simply moved on and forgot to password-protect the ElasticSearch server.
+It is a commonplace for attackers to hyper-focus in on organizations issuing new rollouts.
 Enterprises can protect themselves by taking advantage of cloud-native capabilities to help combat human error and mistakes such as this, but these tools aren’t always enough.

 Employee education is a top priority when dealing with secure cloud data.
-Making sure every employee on the team knows what aspects of the cloud fall under their responsibility is crucial in having a successful and secure operation.
-Unauthorized access due diligence, utilizing the right tools to manage access policies, and being consistent is key to mitigating risk.
+Ensuring every team employee knows what aspects of the cloud fall under their responsibility is crucial in a successful and secure operation.
+Unauthorized access due diligence, utilizing the right tools to manage access policies, and consistency are key to mitigating risk.
 One of the main concerns with the exposed records in this situation is that it was discovered by GDI and not the company itself.
-Having such a large presence on the cloud, the company should have a security protocol and best practices in place to detect identity and data drift.
-This will help in gaining end-to-end visibility into the environment to spot and remedy situations quickly.
+With such a large presence on the cloud, the company should have a security protocol and best practices to detect identity and data drift.
+This will help gain end-to-end visibility into the environment to spot and remedy situations quickly.